-Yes, getting a red dotted bruise during gua sha is called superficial bruising.
+Yes, getting a red dotted bruise during gua sha is called superficial bruising, or petechiae.
 These types of bruises appear on the surface of the skin as small, red-dotted areas.
 They shouldn’t cause you pain and generally disappear after a few days.
 This type of bruising is a sign of heat and stagnation being cleared from your tissues.
 In other words, your gua sha practice is having its intended effect.

 Body gua sha: Is purple bruising normal?

 Purple bruising can be normal, but can also be a sign that you’re going a little too hard if you prefer not to bruise.
 These deeper bruises appear as darker purple marks.
 While they can be startling to see, you're likely getting maximum results from your practice, as they indicate a breaking up of fascial adhesions (which leave a hematoma aka a bruise).
 In essence, these bruises are a sign that you're smoothing out dimpled textures on your body and increasing circulation.